 Kahneman and Tversky’s Nobel Prize-winning research on Loss Aversion states we are more aware of the pain of loss than the pleasure of potential gain.
-We fear the upset of displeasing others so much we avoid the joy of pleasing ourselves.
+In other words, we fear the upset of displeasing others so much we avoid the joy of pleasing ourselves.

-One of the major rules about fighting fair in relationships is to remember: You are 100% responsible for your own happiness.
-This means, it’s not your significant other’s responsibility to “make you happy.”
-Your relationship doesn’t exist to fix you or take away our dissatisfaction.
+One of the major rules about fighting fair in relationships is remembering: We are each 100% responsible for our own happiness.
+This means it’s not our significant other’s responsibility to “make us happy.”
+But relationships don’t exist to fix us or take away our dissatisfaction.

 At the heart of these issues is a common thread: unmet yearnings, those longings we wish our relationship would give us.
 We harbor the fantasy our prince or princess charming will swoop in and fix it all.

+You see, when we allow ourselves to stop pleasing others (whether it’s our spouse, our kids, our boss, or our friends), we start prioritizing our own happiness.
+We examine what fills our heart and learn to prioritize our satisfaction.
 At first blush, we may worry this is selfish.
 But when we avoid the tension and compromise, we’re actually compromising our own happiness.
-We’re compromising the intimacy and closeness we could gain from a greater honesty an authenticity in our relationship.
+We’re compromising the intimacy and closeness we could gain from greater honesty and authenticity in our relationship.

 If you acquiesce and compromise on something you really care about—if you haven’t gotten to the heart of the issue—you aren’t going to meet those powerful yearnings: to love and be loved, to be seen for who you really are, to matter, and to be accepted.
-You will miss out on the intimacy you could really be having.
+You will miss out on the intimacy you could be having.